-Using a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you can expect, it won’t work properly or at all if you see an error code show up.
-The precise error code supplies useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+Installing a Nest thermostat is one of the best ways to improve the daily schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you can expect, it won’t work well or at all if you see an error code appear.
+The specific error code offers useful information about the source of the problem, something a professional technician can use to present solutions that much quicker.

-Listed below are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you can address it and the approximate cost to do so.
-Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific parts required to finish repairs.
+Listed below are seven of the most likely error codes you may encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could address it and the estimated cost to do so.
+Remember that while the costs will ultimately depend on the precise Nest model, you can expect to pay around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific parts necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician will examine electrical connections and wiring until they locate the root of the problem.
+A knowledgeable technician will check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and slowly check each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
-When they find the malfunctioning connector, it can be replaced for a new one.
+They’ll shut off the power and slowly look at each wire, ensuring they are fully placed into the connector with the proper amount of bare copper.
+When they locate the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
-In the event the breakers are on, you can check a few other places before contacting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually power down.
+Presuming the breakers are on, you can inspect a handful of other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re facing.
-You can separate the thermostat from its base and deliver power through a USB cable.
-If it presents error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can drain your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power with a USB cable.
+Assuming it displays error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician should cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician should meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

 e104 – Critical

 Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as you can.
-You can then get in touch with a professional technician with the appropriate experience identifying and solving electrical problems.
+If excessive power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off straightaway.
+You can then get a hold of a professional technician with the appropriate experience detecting and fixing electrical issues.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it could also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.
+This could be as straightforward as the breaker being shut off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.